-Member for a 2021 ERC call may not apply to a 2023 ERC call for the same type of grant55;

-A Principal Investigator may submit proposals to different main frontier research grant calls published under the same Work Programme, but only the first eligible proposal will be evaluated.
+- A Principal Investigator who is a serving Panel Member for a 2024 ERC call or who served as a Panel Member for a 2022 ERC call may not apply to a 2024 ERC call for the same type of grant; - A Principal Investigator may submit proposals to different main frontier research grant calls published under the same Work Programme, but only the first eligible proposal will be evaluated.

-Further restrictions for submission under the ERC Work Programme 2023 are set out in the table below.
+Further restrictions for submission under the ERC Work Programme 2024 are set out in the table below.
 The Scientific Council may decide in the light of experience that different or comparable restrictions will apply in subsequent years.